-- Note any changes in your baby’s sleep pattern, eating habits or illness
+- Note any changes in your baby’s sleep pattern, eating habits, or illness.

-While it's not uncommon for babies to have occasional bouts of diarrhea, you should feel comfortable calling your baby's doctor at any time for information, advice, and assurance.
+While it's not uncommon for babies to have occasional bouts of loose stools, call your baby's doctor anytime for information, advice, and assurance.
 Here are eight key questions to consider asking your pediatrician if your baby is experiencing diarrhea:

 - What are the typical causes of diarrhea in babies?

 - What are the indications of a virus?

 - Could the loose stools indicate a feeding issue or food allergy?

 - Should I change my baby's formula or diet?
 What should I add?
 What should I take out?